taustation-fan/taustation-fan.github.io/README.md

 You can obtain bonds in the following ways:

 * you can buy them in the shop
-* as a daily reward for your career level
+* as a daily reward for your career level (up to 30 bonds per day)
 * sometimes, discreet/anonymous work has a small bonds reward
 * you can find bond packages in the Ruins
 * if you level up to a new tier (if you reach levels 6, 11, 16, etc.),